devonzara/breadcrumbs/README.md

 ##### Custom Names

-However, the `key` would not make very good breadcrumsb, so let's say you wanted define your own name to be displayed.
+However, the `key` would not make very good breadcrumbs, so let's say you wanted define your own name to be displayed.
 In that case, you could use:

 ```
 /**